sreilly1977/dlh-cyber_security/notes/Open-Source_Security_Stack.md

 ## Firewal/WAF/VPN — OPNsense

-OPNsense is the standout recommendation here.
+OPNsense is the standout open-source firewall.
 It's a fork of pfSense, built on FreeBSD, and offers stateful packet inspection, VLANs, WireGuard/IPsec VPNs, traffic shaping, GeoIP filtering, and a built-in Suricata IDS/IPS plugin.
-It has a modern web UI, truly open-source licensing (unlike pfSense Plus which has some commercial elements), and releases on a quarterly cadence — currently at version 26.1.
+It has a modern web UI, truly open-source licensing, and releases on a quarterly cadence.
 It's widely favored for home labs, SMBs, and even enterprise edge deployments.

 ---